aldernero/aldernero.github.io/content/blog/kde-appimage/index.md

 +++
 date = '2025-04-20T10:52:03-06:00'
 draft = false
-title = 'Manual Desktop Entries for AppImage's'
+title = 'Manual Desktop Entries for AppImages' tags = ["linux", "kde", "inkscape"]
 +++

 **TL;DR** This short post shows you how to create an application entry for AppImage's in KDE.
 This makes it easier